Multiple Symptoms Study 3

 Multiple Symptoms Study 3: Pragmatic trial of a community based clinic for patients with persistent (medically unexplained) physical symptoms

-Due to the current COVID-19 pandemic we have paused recruitment in to the Multiple Symptoms Study 3.
-We would like to thank everyone who has returned their reply form and we will be in touch with you all individually.
+We are pleased to announce that we have restarted recruitment in to the Multiple Symptoms Study 3.
+We would like to thank everyone who has returned their reply form and we will be in touch with you all as soon as possible to follow up your interest.

 Multiple Symptoms Study 3 is a large randomised controlled trial to test the effectiveness of a Symptoms Clinic for people with persistent “medically unexplained” physical symptoms.